 NARA Privacy Act Systems: NARA 21

-SYSTEM NAME: Fellowship and Editing Institute Application Files.
+SYSTEM NAME: National Historical Publication and Records Commission Grant, Fellowship, and Editing Institute Application Files.

-SYSTEM LOCATION: Fellowship and Editing Institute application files are located in the National Historical Publications and Records Commission (NHPRC) in the Washington, DC area.
+SYSTEM LOCATION: Grant, Fellowship and Editing Institute application files are located at the National Historical Publications and Records Commission.

-CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: Individuals covered by this system include applicants for NHPRC fellowships in archival administration and advanced historical editing and for the annual Institute for the Editing of Historical Documents.
+CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: Individuals covered by this system include applicants for NHPRC grants, fellowships in archival administration, and advanced historical editing, and individuals who applied for the annual Institute for the Editing of Historical Documents prior 2011.

-CATEGORIES OF RECORDS IN THE SYSTEM: Fellowship and Editing Institute application files may include application forms, correspondence, resumes, college transcripts, and evaluations.
-These records may contain some or all of the following information about an individual: name; address; telephone number; educational background; professional experience and awards; archival and historical records experience; titles of publications; and other information provided in letters of reference furnished by applicants and in evaluations completed by fellowship institutions and documentary editing projects.
+CATEGORIES OF RECORDS IN THE SYSTEM: Grant, Fellowship, and Editing Institute application files may include: application forms; correspondence; resumes; college transcripts; and evaluations.
+These records may contain some or all of the following information about an individual: Name; address; email address; telephone number; educational background; professional experience and awards; archival and historical records experience; titles of publications; and other information provided in letters of reference furnished by applicants and in evaluations completed by fellowship institutions and documentary editing projects.
+Grant applications information is submitted to NHPRC through an online grants application system for Federal agencies

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: 44 U.S.C.
 2504 and 2506.